Roadworthy and safety certificates

 - trailer—on the drawbar.

-You can be fined $550 if you don't display a safety certificate on a vehicle from the moment you offer it for sale.
+You can be fined over $560 if you don't clearly display a handwritten safety certificate (or the blue cover label) on a vehicle—from the moment you offer it for sale.

 How long are safety certificates valid?